For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Do postgraduate students pay council tax?

-As an undergraduate, you won't have to pay council tax during the summer breaks between academic years.
+For courses that last multiple years (such as undergraduate degrees), you won't have to pay council tax during the summer breaks between academic years.

 If you're a postgraduate student taking some extra time to finish your thesis over the summer, things are a bit more complicated.
 This is officially outside of course time so, again, you're no longer exempt.